Chris McNutt: Dennis Bonnen's Resignation

 The controversy between Chris McNutt and Dennis Bonnen was credited as the reason Empower Texans president Michael Quinn Sullivan secretly recorded a meeting with Bonnen, which was described by Texas Monthly as "the most significant political scandal in Texas politics in many years".
 In the recording, Bonnen offered Empower Texans press credentials that would allow them on the floor of the Texas House during the 2021 legislative session.
 In exchange, Bonnen wanted Empower Texans to target certain Republican representatives in the next primary election for defeat while not criticizing certain other Republicans.
 After Sullivan released a tape of the meeting, Bonnen announced he would not seek re-election.

 "I recorded the meeting not to capture the “locker room” talk or gossip that is typical of meetings in the Austin swamp, but to ensure Bonnen could not lie about the meeting or distort its purpose in the future.
 I had in mind the lies he told (publicly and without any consequence so far) about Chris McNutt of Texas Gun Rights, and I have heard stories of him doing the same to others, so I wasn’t going to let him do it to me" Michael Quinn Sullivan stated when he released the recording in October 2019.

 US Senator John Cornyn

 McNutt spoke out against U.S. Senator John Cornyn's support for red flag laws during the 2022 Republican Party of Texas state convention, where Cornyn referred to party delegates as a "mob" for opposing his support of the policy.

 McNutt publicly opposed Cornyn’s bid for Senate Majority Leader following the 2024 elections.
 McNutt stated that “John Cornyn is not just the wrong choice; he's the worst choice,” citing Cornyn’s support for the Bipartisan Safer Communities Act (BSCA) and red flag law incentives as reasons he was unfit for the position.
 Gun rights advocates, including McNutt, argued that Cornyn’s record on firearms legislation contributed to his defeat in the Republican caucus vote.

-Following Cornyn’s announcement that he would seek re-election to the Senate in 2026, McNutt launched a public campaign urging former President Donald Trump not to endorse Cornyn.
-In an open letter signed by gun owners and circulated by Texas Gun Rights, McNutt warned that such an endorsement could damage Trump’s standing with Second Amendment supporters.
-“You’ve made serious inroads with the gun rights community in only a few short months, but endorsing John Cornyn could undermine that progress, as Cornyn is the architect of many gun control mishaps,” the letter stated.